trueberryless-org/blog/starlight/src/content/docs/blog/starlight-sidebar-whitespace.md

 Summing everything up, I recommend that you apply some mix of some of the mentioned customization options above, which you can conveniently see here in one single `.css` file.

-Note that I also use [Cascade Layers][starlight-css-cascade-layers], which is supported since [Starlight 0.34.0][starlight-0-34] and I really recommend using to clearly specify the order in which the CSS styles are applied.
+Note that I also use [Cascade Layers][starlight-css-cascade-layers], supported since [Starlight 0.34.0][starlight-0-34], and recommend using them to specify the order in which CSS styles are applied.

 ```css
 // src/styles/custom.css